FSU Logo

 Florida State University’s visual style reflects its heritage and outlook.
 Academic press conveys its educational principles and reflects its motto and seriousness about the educational process.
 Athletic paraphernalia denotes a territorial connection to the indigenous people, the Seminole Tribe, for whom the department is named.

-For the inscriptions in the logos, the developers chose classic but simple fonts.
-It is recommended to use Benton Sans or Adobe Garamond Pro.
+The developers chose classic but simple fonts for the inscriptions in the logos.
+Benton Sans or Adobe Garamond Pro are recommended.
 Acceptable variants are Arial or Times New Roman.

 The University’s palette is dominated by garnet (Hex 782F40) and gold (Hex CEB888) colors.
 They are combined with white (Hex FFFFFFFF) and black (Hex 2C2A29).